callthis/fiction/online-comms.md

 From my perspective, here is the most significant difference that social media channels such as Twitter (now known as X) allow for, when it comes to human-human interactions.

-1. Online, publicly accessible social media channels produce and facilitate, practically the most communistic, democratic, socialistic, and capitalistic forms of human activities, all at the very same time.
+1. Online, publicly accessible social media channels produce and facilitate, practically the most communistic, democratic, capitalistic, and socialistic forms of human activities, all at the very same time.

     1. It is communism-like because all persons have roughly the same basic tools to start with, when online users want to read or post a message on a public, social media channel.
 However, it is much more like the subversive and Leninist version of communism, in how some central authority figures posing as a "vanguard party", have much stronger set of algorithmic tools to control the flow of information, within the overall social media platform, just like the Bolsheviks did during the early 1920s.